Food Stamps For Soda: Time To End Billion-Dollar Subsidy For Sugary Drinks?

 This happened back in 2012, when a Florida state senator sponsored a bill to restrict the use of food stamps to buy soda and junk food in her state.
 "Should we give hungry kids food?
 Absolutely," Ronda Storms, then a state senator, told me back in 2012.
 (She no longer serves in the state Senate.)
 "But I don't think the goal is to provide Oreos and Mountain Dew," she said, calling such purchases a misuse of public-assistance dollars.

 At the time, anti-hunger groups said the proposal would limit choice for low-income Americans, who sometimes face stigma by participating in SNAP.
 Anti-hunger proponents also argued that it would be hard for grocers to separate out what's covered by SNAP, if new rules were put forth.
-The bill was never passed, but even if it had, the state of Florida would have needed a waiver from the USDA to make the changes.
+The bill never passed, but even if it had, the state of Florida would have needed a waiver from the USDA to make the changes.
 This may not have been granted readily.

 In 2010, the USDA denied a request by New York City to place limits on purchases with food stamp dollars.